Emilio Gay: International career

 In July 2025, Gay made his T20I debut for Italy, against Guernsey.
 In his second match, against Scotland, he scored his maiden T20I half-century, opening the batting.
 These matches were part of the 2025 Men's T20 World Cup Europe Regional Final.
+He missed out on selection for the 2026 Men's T20 World Cup with Italy due to an injury sustained whilst playing for the England Lions.